 2.2.
-Hornsby Development Control Plan 2013
+Hornsby Development Control Plan 2024

-Are any of the following parts of the HDCP 2013 relevant to the activity?
+Are any of the following parts of the HDCP relevant to the activity?
 If yes, what is the relevant clause(s) that the REF needs to evaluate?

-The following parts of the HDCP 2024 have been evaluated:
+The REF needs to consider the following sections of the HDCP: